PsychD in Clinical Psychology

 The Programme has been accredited by the BPS, validated by the University of Surrey and approved by the HCPC (May 2014).

-The Programme team have applied to the Association of Family Therapy to seek accreditation of the systemic element of the training programme at the Foundation level in Family Therapy and Systemic Practice.
+The Programme team have applied to the Association of Family Therapy to seek accreditation of the systemic element of the training programme at the Foundation Level in Family Therapy and Systemic Practice.
+We are also currently seeking approval from the BABCP for an optional specialist CBT pathway.

 We believe that the experience of training is enhanced when trainees are from diverse backgrounds.
 We encourage applications from minority groups.